corcorana/restingIAF/iaf_manu.md

 ![](figs/snr_15.png){#snr_15_40} ![](figs/snr_40.png)

-Figure 18: Boxplots summarising the spread of estimator error across simulation conditions.
-Boxplot centre mark indicates median estimate error, edges indicate interquartile range (IQR), whiskers indicate approximately 1.5 $\times$ IQR.
+Figure 18: Box plots summarising the spread of estimator error across simulation conditions.
+Box plot centre mark indicates median estimate error, edges indicate interquartile range (IQR), whiskers indicate approximately 1.5 $\times$ IQR.
 Zero estimate error (broken horizontal line) corresponds to correct extraction of the underlying (target) alpha peak frequency.
-Negative error indicates under-estimation of the target frequency, positive error indicates over-estimation. *Top row*: Comparison of estimator performance in the SNR = 0.15 condition. *Bottom row*: Comparison of estimator performance in the SNR = 0.40 condition.
+Negative error indicates underestimation of the target frequency, positive error indicates over-estimation. *Top row*: Comparison of estimator performance in the SNR = 0.15 condition. *Bottom row*: Comparison of estimator performance in the SNR = 0.40 condition.
 The dispersal of the underlying alpha component was broadest in the left column ($\alpha = 1.0$) and narrowest in the right column ($\alpha = 4.0$). *LM* and *SG*: Peak alpha frequency estimated via the Local Maximum and Savitzky-Golay routines, respectively. *CoG*: Centre of gravity estimated via the Savitzky-Golay routine.
 Note, y-axis scaling varied across $\alpha$ levels to assist visualisation.

 Table: IAF estimator performance as a function of SNR (0.15 vs. 0.40) and alpha component distribution (1.0 vs. 2.5 vs. 4.0).
 Synthetic alpha components were constructed from a set of oscillatory signals that were sampled using a Gaussian windowing function.
 The reciprocal of the standard deviation of this function was parametrically varied (where $\alpha$ = 1.0 corresponds to a broad peak, $\alpha$ = 4.0 a narrow peak). *PAF$_{LM}$*: Local maximum PAF estimator; *PAF$_{SG}$*: Savitzky-Golay filter (SGF) PAF estimator; *CoG*: SGF CoG estimator; *RMSE*: root mean squared error of PAF/CoG estimates; *maxDiff*: maximum absolute difference (Hz) between PAF/CoG estimates and corresponding peak frequency of underlying alpha-band component; *% Dev*: percentage of PAF/CoG estimates that diverged from the target alpha frequency by more than 0.5 Hz; *n chans*: median (s.d.) channel spectra retained for estimating PAF/CoG frequency interval per simulated dataset.